Functions and Closures

 Implicit Interface Creation

-If no interface is explicitly defined, Karina will infer the function's type and automatically create an interface during compilation.
+If no interface is explicitly defined, Karina will infer the function's type and automatically use an existing interface during compilation.
 For instance:

 // fn(int, bool) -> bool